stephenberry/glaze/docs/jsonb.md

 Options that apply only to text formats (`prettify`, `minified`, `comments`, `null_terminated`, `indentation_char`, `escape_control_characters`) have no effect on reading or writing JSONB itself.

-`jsonb_to_json` produces JSON text, so text options do apply to it, with two exceptions.
-It always escapes control characters, because a JSONB blob is the storage form of a JSON document that could itself have carried an escape, and it validates UTF-8 unless `validate_utf8` is off.
-The other binary-to-JSON converters do neither by default; see [Untrusted Strings](binary.md#untrusted-strings).
+`jsonb_to_json` produces JSON text, so text options do apply to it.
+Two are fixed: it always escapes control characters, since a JSONB blob stores a JSON document that may have contained `\uXXXX` to begin with, and it validates UTF-8 unless `validate_utf8` is off.
+The other binary-to-JSON converters do neither by default; see [String Escaping](binary.md#string-escaping).